uswds/uswds-site/pages/getting-started/developers.md

 ## Customization and theming

 The Standards can be customized to use different typography, colors and grid systems.
-The easiest way to do this is to use Sass and override the Standards' global variables.
-If it isn't possible to use Sass, do theming by overriding the CSS rules in the Standards set.
+The easiest way to do this is to use Sass and override the Standards’ global variables.
+If it isn’t possible to use Sass, do theming by overriding the CSS rules in the Standards set.

-To start theming through Sass, copy the `core/variables` file into your own project's Sass folder, changing applicable variable values, and importing it before the WDS.
+To start theming through Sass, copy the `core/variables` file into your own project’s Sass folder, changing applicable variable values, and importing it before the WDS.
 Below is an example of customizing the import of the Standards all.scss file.

 ```scss
 // src/main.scss